arian2528/food-orders/.github/instructions.md

 CORS (Cross-Origin Resource Sharing): Correctly configure CORS headers on your API routes.
 This allows the frontend to safely make requests to your API while preventing unauthorized cross-origin access from malicious websites.

+# API Response Timeouts and Fast Failures

+To ensure a responsive user experience and prevent the frontend from hanging on slow API responses, all API calls should enforce a maximum response time of **5 seconds**.
+If an API does not respond within this window, the request should be aborted and a user-friendly error should be shown.

+## How to Implement API Timeouts
+- **Backend (Node.js/Next.js):**
+  - For all outgoing HTTP requests (e.g., to external services), use `Promise.race` to enforce a timeout:
+    ```js
+    // Example: Enforce a 5-second timeout on any async API call
+    async function withTimeout(promise, ms = 5000) {
+      return Promise.race([
+        promise,
+        new Promise((_, reject) => setTimeout(() => reject(new Error('Request timed out')), ms))
+      ]);
+    }
+    // Usage:
+    // await withTimeout(fetch(...))
+    ```
+  - Apply this pattern to all API route handlers that make network/database calls.
+- **Frontend (React/Next.js):**
+  - When calling your own API endpoints, use a similar timeout strategy (e.g., with `fetch` and `AbortController`).
+  - Always show a loading spinner or skeleton, and display a clear error if the request times out.

+## Project Policy: API Response SLA
+- All API endpoints must respond within **5 seconds**.
+If a request cannot be fulfilled in this time, return a 504 Gateway Timeout or a custom error message.
+- Monitor and log all slow requests for further optimization.

+# Frontend: Better Loading Strategies

+To provide a smooth and responsive user experience, implement the following loading strategies:

+- **Skeleton Screens:**
+  - Use skeleton components (e.g., with shadcn/ui or your own) to indicate loading state for lists, tables, and cards.
+- **Optimistic UI Updates:**
+  - For actions like order placement or chat messages, update the UI immediately and roll back if the API call fails.
+- **Progress Indicators:**
+  - Show spinners or progress bars for actions that may take more than 500ms.
+- **Lazy Loading:**
+  - Load non-critical data/components only when needed (e.g., analytics graphs, modals).
+- **Error Boundaries:**
+  - Use React error boundaries to catch and display errors gracefully.
+- **Timeout Handling:**
+  - If an API call takes longer than 5 seconds, show a timeout error and allow the user to retry.
+- **Preloading and Prefetching:**
+  - Use Next.js's `next/link` prefetching and `useEffect` to preload data for likely navigation targets.

+> **Best Practice:** Always provide immediate visual feedback for user actions, and never leave the user waiting without indication.

+# Performance Requirement: App Response Time

+- The application must respond to all user actions (including API calls) in **less than 5 seconds**.
+- Any operation expected to take longer should provide clear progress feedback and allow the user to cancel or retry.
+- Monitor frontend and backend performance in production and address any slow paths as a priority.

 Testing
 Unit & Integration Tests: Cover all core functionalities: order placement, confirmation, cancellation, and scheduled auto-confirmation.